home-assistant/home-assistant.io/source/_integrations/homee.markdown

 ## Prerequisites

-You need to create a new user in your Homee, that is only used by Home Assistant.
+You need to create a new user in your Homee that is only used by Home Assistant.
+For security reasons, it's recommended to:

+- Use a strong, unique password.
+- Limit the user's permissions to only what's necessary for Home Assistant.
+- Do not use this account for any other purpose.

-1. In your Homee app tap the menu button in the top left corner.
+1. In your Homee app tap the menu button in the top-left corner.
 2. Tap the gear wheel icon on the top right of the opening menu.
 3. Choose "Manage users".
 4. Choose "Add user" and configure the desired values.